JasmineWang553/web-app-projects/1209_react_budget_tracker/README.md

 # React-Budget-Tracker

-Log expenses and providing a function of filtering the expenses by year
+It is an application for logging expenses and providing a function of filtering the expenses by year